Stevieag/stevieag.github.io/_posts/2023-04-21-make-your-blog.markdown

  RubyGems
  GCC and Make

 So off I go to install these.
-Im running PopOS (Ubuntu) So, [requirements page](http://jekyllrb.com/docs/installation/#requirements) I installed all according to the instructions for Ubuntu.
+I was running PopOS (Ubuntu) So, [requirements page](http://jekyllrb.com/docs/installation/#requirements) I installed all according to the instructions for Ubuntu.
 Now I owe you an apology.
-I had issues and I didnt document them to place here but suffice to say it was painful to gem to run.
+I had issues and I didnt document them to place here but suffice to say it was painful to get to run.
 I did a bit of googling on the error that the installed tool was not found and fixed it... sorry.

 Once installed it is as easy as running as above `Jekyll new my-site` Then cd to the new folder named `ny-site` and run `bundle exec Jekyll serve` If you then open your browser and type in `http://localhost:4000` or `127.0.0.1:4000` - you should see your new site.
-(You may get a warning that you site is insecure, dont worry and bypass this, it is due to no ssl certificate but we trust ourselve and its local only (no outside world).
+(You may get a warning that you site is insecure, dont worry and bypass this, it is due to no ssl certificate but we trust ourself and its local only (no outside world).
 If you are worried you can pass your code through [VirusTotal](https://www.virustotal.com/))

 You can edit as instructed and each new update will automagically be seen in your browser.

-When you have finished input `Ctrl c` to stop the server.
+When you have finished, input `Ctrl c` to stop the server.
 When you are happy you can push the changes to GitHub as normal, give it a couple of minutes and POW, new site update.

 Wait....
 One good thing now that you have Jekyll install is that you can check out the themed site we made earlier.